 #4- Request for Proposal

 After selecting a few potential suppliers a formal document is delivered in order to receive quotations of the items, the document is referred to as a request for proposal (RFP).
 The supplier sends a proposal including product rates and qualities and asks the company to make business with them.

 #5 – Review Receiving Quotation

 Company reviews the quotations send by different suppliers and filters the suppliers which can fulfill the company’s requirements.
 The company informs the selected suppliers about its interest to make purchase deals.

 #6 – Company begins the Negotiation Process

 #7 – Purchase Order

 The company on approving the desired supplier awards him the order by sending the official purchase order document.
-This confirms the supplier about the company’s requirement and the deadline for the delivery of the products or services.
+This confirms the supplier about the company’s requirements and the deadline for the delivery of the products or services.

 #8 – The Supplier’s Confirmation